project-fika/Fika-Documentation/README.md

 2. Navigate to your SPT installation and extract the contents of the archive into the folder
 3. Start `SPT.Launcher.exe` and click 'Settings' and enable `Developer Mode`
 4. In the `URL` field, change it to reflect the hosts VPN IP.
 Using the example in step 5 it would be: `http://20.20.56.73:6969` (remember to remove any trailing forward slashes `/`)

+### Host raids as a client using port forwarding

+1. Port forward  `25565 UDP` in your router (or any other port you wish to use, but make sure to change the port in the `F12` menu accordingly!)
+2. Make sure to allow `EscapeFromTarkov.exe` in your Windows Firewall (you can use [FikaUtils](https://github.com/Lacyway/FikaUtils/releases/download/v1.0/FikaUtils.zip) to do all this easily, extract to your installation folder)
+3. You can now host in-game

+### Host raids as a client using a VPN

+1. Make sure to allow `EscapeFromTarkov.exe` in your Windows Firewall (you can use [FikaUtils](https://github.com/Lacyway/FikaUtils/releases/download/v1.0/FikaUtils.zip) to do all this easily, extract to your installation folder)
+2. Open the game and open the configuration menu with `F12`
-5. If you want to host sessions in-game, allow all connections (public and private) when prompted by the Windows Firewall and set your own, personal VPN IP in both `Force IP` and `Force Bind IP` in the `F12` settings menu
+3. Set your own, personal VPN IP in both `Force IP` and `Force Bind IP`
+4. You can now host in-game

 ## Features and Configuration